-Impact of the COVID-19 Pandemic
+COVID-19 Pandemic and Macroeconomic Factors

-The World Health Organization (the "WHO") has declared a pandemic stemming from COVID-19 in March 2020.
+In March 2020, the World Health Organization declared a pandemic stemming from COVID-19.
 The pandemic has had far-reaching impacts on every business and every individual globally.
-For the time being and until economies stabilize, Harvest One has shifted its strategic approach in the manner in which it operates its business, provides affordable and high-quality products to its customers, and ensures that its workplaces have appropriate measures put in place to limit social interactions and enforce social distancing measures.
+For the time being and until economies stabilize, Delivra Health has shifted its strategic approach in the manner in which it operates its business, provides affordable and high-quality products to its customers, and ensures that its workplaces have appropriate measures put in place to limit social interactions and enforce social distancing measures.
 At the same time, the Company has also taken steps to alter its marketing methods, conserve cash, and maintain an overall strategic direction to improve the quality of life of its consumers.